What Is Spinal Stenosis?

 - Practice good posture.
 Stand up straight, sit on a supportive chair, and sleep on a firm mattress.
 And when you lift heavy objects, bend from your knees, not your back.

 - Lose weight.
-When you are heavier, there will be more pressure on your back.
+Extra pounds put added pressure on your back.